 The best way to avoid repetitive or traumatic injuries is to combine conscientious, progressive physical training with acupressure sessions.

 Acupressure sessions following exercise can help enhance muscle strength, and increase and maintain the flexibility of tendons and ligaments.
 Palpating acupressure points known to help remove toxins that form in the muscles after exertion, and replenish healthy nutrients to the muscles, will greatly benefit your dog.
 Specific acupoints are known to send blood and nourishment to tendons and ligaments to support their suppleness.

-Once your dog has cooled down, follow the acupoint chart accompanying this article.
+Once your dog has cooled down, follow the acupoint chart below.
 Place the soft tip of your thumb or your pointer finger on an acupoint, at a 45° to 90° angle to the dog’s body.
 Stay on the point for a very slow count of one to 30, then move on to the next acupoint.
 When you’ve stimulated the acupoints on one side of your dog, repeat the procedure on the other side.